 How does this relate to the Oxford University Course?

-I was invited in 2009 by Professor Sandie Byrne to write the ‘Writing Fiction’ course for the Oxford University Department of Continuing Education, and taught it for the next 9 years.
-This course is a distillation of my experience teaching hundreds of students on that course, together with 18 years as a full time novelist.
+I was invited in 2009 by Professor Sandie Byrne to write the ‘Writing Fiction’ course for the Oxford University Department of Continuing Education, and taught it for the next nine years.
+This course is a distillation of my experience teaching hundreds of students on that course, together with 18 years as a full-time novelist.
 The Oxford course is more generally about writing fiction whereas this course is specifically designed to teach aspiring novelists to write their first novel.

 The course was an inspiring, motivating, fun and enlightening experience.
 I learnt so much.
 The only reason why you wont be able to write a book after this course is because you don’t have enough ‘bum-glue’, all the other tools are in place!

 Having written a novel in lockdown I then decided to find